We may get commissions for purchases made through links in this post.

 After the unit shuts off automatically, brew water through it once or twice to remove the vinegar taste.
 That’s it.
 I’ve rarely done this with mine because I’ve only had hard water at one place I lived.

-Brewing a cuppa with my machine is super easy, and the steps will be pretty similar with other brands:
+These are the steps with my machine, and it will be pretty similar with other brands:

 This really is as simple a method of brewing one cup at a time as you can find.
 The machines are extremely low maintenance and cleaning is so easy, and everything is just so affordable.
 This is by far my favorite way to make a custom cup of coffee, one cup at a time.